slatedocs/slate/source/includes/_enrichment.md

 This endpoint enriches people information in bulk - the more information you pass in, the more likely we can find a match.

+Up to 10 records can be enriched at the same time through this endpoint.

 ### Credit Usage

 The enrich endpoint charges you credits for its usage.
 If a verified email is successfully returned, it will cost you 1 credit.
 If an email is not found, but Apollo successfully found ALL of the following information: Name, Linkedin Profile, Current Company Information, Apollo will charge a fraction of a credit.
 Typically this is 0.01 credit per successful enrichment without email.
 But it may be higher depending on your specific plan.

+Duplicate enrichments of the same record will not be charged credits.

+### Rate Limits

+Rate limits on this endpoint are 1/10th of what is available on the single enrichment endpoint.

 `POST https://api.apollo.io/api/v1/people/bulk_match`